PhoenixTales/phoenix-docs/vision/gothic-defined.md

 Low Fantasy reduces the amount of fantastical phenomena, so that those which remain feel more special and more believable at the same time.
 Another characteristic is that low fantasy does not establish out- or beyond-worldly entities (like gods) as blunt facts.
 It preserves at least the possibility of a (pseudo)-scientific or psychological explanation of the fantastical elements it presents, based on our own historical and physical understanding, to reinforce the notion that "it could have been" like that in an unknown past in an unknown kingdom.

+---

+And as Arbax pointed out - there is another dimension to it.
+Based on the importance of amorality of the tale, of a story beyond good and evil, as well as based on some of the statements of the devs about their [vision of Gothic"](/vision/vision-of-gothic), such as "the story of GOTHIC will deal with the question if fate is avertable or not..." or "Phoenix is for those [...] who [...] are longing for some deeper form of Entertainment" (as much as that may just be marketing speech), we could as well argue that "philosophical fantasy" (probably a less known genre) can be considered part of the early design direction.

 ### Gothic Horror & the target audience